Emmaloto/WebApplications/README.md

 - [ ] PHP grabs title...and then too much!

 ## 🕓 Multiple Date Formats Table
-I wanted to be able to easily copy dates in different formats so that I could do things like  append to file names or use as IDs and other things like that.
+I wanted to be able to easily copy dates in different formats so that I could do things like append to file names or use as IDs.
 [This application](http://emmaloto.42web.io/lotoapps/timeFormats/) creates a list of different date formats for easy copying and use.

 #### Things to Fix
 - [ ] Cleaner date picker